 Twizzle Explorer is a program for exploring some twisty puzzles.
-Fundamentally, it creates and manipulates a permutation representation of a specific subset of twisty puzzles; from this, it provides a simulator of these puzzles, integration with ksolve, twsearch, and GAP, as well as basic algorithms such as Schreier-Sims.
+Fundamentally, it creates and manipulates a permutation representation of a specific subset of twisty puzzles; from this, it provides a simulator of these puzzles, integration with ksolve, twsearch, GAP, and Mathematica, as well as basic algorithms such as Schreier-Sims.

 The puzzles it supports are those that can be created by starting with one of the five Platonic solids and creating flat cut planes that are aligned with vertices, faces, or corners of those solids in a fully symmetric way.
 It does not support bandaging or jumbling at all.
 This is sufficient to describe puzzles such as the nxnxn Rubik's cubes, pyraminx, megaminx, skewb, pentultimate, starminx I and II, and many more.

 It is not intended (yet) to be a fully general permutation puzzle simulator, like pCubes or gelatinbrain; instead, by focusing on this simple set of puzzles I hope to quickly build general optimal solvers, multiple-phase solvers, and other tools.

 These are the basic components of the system:

 PuzzleGeometry takes care of generating all relevant and necessary puzzle descriptions from a simple geometric description.
 This description is composed a single character representing one of the Platonic solids:

 followed by a space and then followed by as many sets of cutting planes as desired.
 Each cutting plane is described by a geometric feature that it is aligned with:

 followed by a distance from the origin (center of the puzzle) for that cutting plane.
 Here are some sample descriptions:

 |c f .8 f .6 f .4 f .2 f 0